-♦ Word Warm-ups 1 Assessment Scoring Worksheets
+♦ Word Warm-ups 2 Assessment Scoring Worksheet

-Examiners use these worksheets to record a student's errors, self-corrected words, slowly decoded words, and total scores when administering the Word Warm-ups 1 Student Assessment.
-Examiners may also use these worksheets to determine which Word Warm-ups option a student should use, the section in which each student should begin working, and the lesson exercise that aligns with each item in the assessment.
+Examiners use this worksheet to record a student's errors, self-corrected words, slowly decoded words, and total scores when administering the Word Warm-ups 2 Student Assessment.
+Examiners may also use this worksheet to determine which Word Warm-ups option a student should use and the section in which each student should begin working.

-♦ Class Assessment Data Collection Sheet
+♦ Word Warm-ups 2 Class Assessment Data Collection Sheet

-Examiners use this worksheet to record students' total scores for each section on the Word Warm-ups 1 Student Assessment.
-Examiners can use the data they record in conjunction with the placement guidelines in this manual to determine which Word Warm-ups option students should use and the section in which each student should begin working.
+Examiners use this worksheet to record students' total scores for each section on the Word Warm-ups 2 Student Assessment.
+Examiners will use the data they record in conjunction with the placement guidelines in this manual to determine which Word Warm-ups option students should use and the section in which each student should begin working.